Giles Coren: Popeyes review controversy

 In January 2022, The Times magazine published Coren's review of a new Popeyes branch in Stratford, East London.
 Coren wrote that "exploiters" of fried chicken recipes in chain restaurants had brought "obesity, sloth, waste, [and] high street degradation" to white communities.
 In the article Coren wrote: Isn't fried chicken, in a weird way, a form of race revenge?
 The thrusting young economies of West Africa now must surely look at a KFC bargain bucket and high-five themselves that their ancestors had the forethought, all those years ago, to provide the means by which white culture would one day poison itself to death.The Independents race correspondent, Nadine White, tweeted: "A review of the new London Popeyes restaurant in The Times.
 Fried chicken = Black people = sloth, waste, degradation."

 Personal life

 Coren married Esther Walker in 2010, after courting for three years.
-A journalist, author and food blogger, she is the elder daughter of Angus Walker, Chairman of Hampstead Garden Suburb Trust.
+A journalist, author and food blogger, she is the elder daughter of Angus Walker, chairman of Hampstead Garden Suburb Trust.
+The couple has a daughter and a son and live in Kentish Town.

-The couple have a daughter and a son and live in Kentish Town.
-He drives a Jaguar I-Pace, which has been stolen more than once.
+Coren drives a Jaguar I-Pace car, which has been stolen more than once.